Non Resident Hunting in Alberta

-Everyone who wishes to hunt in Alberta should read the current Alberta Guide to Hunting Regulations, which summarizes all hunting regulations in the province.
+Everyone who wishes to hunt in Alberta should read the current Alberta Guide to Hunting Regulations, which summarizes the regulations for all non resident hunting in Alberta.

 Hunters who are not Alberta residents fall into two categories: